- Cardiorespiratory

 External Body Development Of A Full Term Fetus- Students will learn

-that growth of a full-term fetus' skeletal system and external body
+that growth of a full-term fetus' skeletal system and external body parts

 - Some Activities For